* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 Can you freeze calzone?

-Alternately, flash freeze your leftover calzone by placing them in a single layer on a baking sheet and placing it in the freezer.
-Once it’s frozen solid, transfer it to a freezer bag.
+Alternatively, flash freeze your leftover calzone by spreading the pieces out on a parchment-paper-lined baking sheet and placing it in the freezer.
+Once the calzone pieces are frozen solid, transfer them to a freezer bag.
+Flash freezing replaces the need for plastic wrap because the pre-frozen pieces won’t stick together.

-How to Reheat Frozen Calzone
+How To Reheat Calzone [Tested Methods]

 You’re about to discover the best way to reheat leftover calzone, so it's as close to freshly made as possible.

-5 from 1 vote
+5 from 2 votes

 Print Pin Rate